-- 1. Do one of the following to select a session: - On the Vulnerabilities tab or the Information tab in the Summary pane, right-click a vulnerable URL. - On the Navigation pane, right-click a session or URL. - 2.
+- 1. Do one of the following to select a session: - On the Findings tab in the Summary pane, right-click a vulnerable URL. - On the Navigation pane, right-click a session or URL. - 2.
 On the shortcut menu, click Attachments > Flag Session for Follow Up.